-I have just completed my 3rd year in my Ph.D. studies in Biology at the University of Ostrava, Czechia.
-I work with Pavel Flegontov on modeling the history of various populations and understanding the correlation of genetic and linguistic patterns.
+I have just started my forth year in my Ph.D. studies in Biology at the University of Ostrava, Czechia.
+During my PhD, I work with Pavel Flegontov on modeling the history of various populations and understanding the correlation of genetic and linguistic patterns.
 I use both frequent- and rare variant-based computational tools on autosomal genetic markers.

 I have been working on human evolutionary genetics to reveal admixture and migration patterns of populations using computational tools.

 ▪ Thesis: Mitochondrial Genome Analysis and Haplogroup Determination in Ancient Human Skeletons Advisor: Assoc.
 Prof. Ercan Arıcan

 ▪ Thesis: Optimization of ancient DNA isolation from goat and pig skeletons excavated from Yoncatepe/Van Advisor: Assoc.
 Prof. Ercan Arıcan